GracesGames/GracesGames.github.io/_posts/2017-07-23-House-of-Doom.markdown

 ##### Status

 House of Doom is under active development, adding new features, enemies and more.
-The C++ code is freely available on [GitHub][github-house-of-doom] using project name Unreal Freedoom.
+The C++ code is freely available on [GitHub][github-house-of-doom]{:target="_blank"} using project name Unreal Freedoom.

 ##### Visuals